01 of 08

 But if you shop for cruises based on itineraries, a river cruise will often provide more time in port, better tour options and greater opportunities for independent explorations.
 The itinerary-based shopping model fits nicely with budget travel, where value is key.

-River cruises are not a good choice for families or for people who enjoy extensive on-board entertainment.
+Most river cruises are not a good choice for families or for people who enjoy extensive on-board entertainment.
 The daily costs for these trips generally are higher than for ocean-going cruises, although that is not always the case.

 But river cruises offer an excellent opportunity to explore a region without a lot of packing and unpacking.
 Details are handled by the cruise line, and personal service is enhanced because the passenger list is relatively small.